isomerpages/moe-temasekpri/_departments/Sexuality Education.md

 3\.
 The **key messages** of Sexuality Education are:<br>
-(i) Love and respect yourself as you love and respect others;
+(a) Love and respect yourself as you love and respect others;

-(ii) Build positive relationships based on love and respect (which are the foundation for strong families);
+(b) Build positive relationships based on love and respect (which are the foundation for strong families);

-(iii) Make responsible decisions for yourself, your family and society; and
+(c) Make responsible decisions for yourself, your family and society; and

-(iv) Abstinence before marriage is the best protection against STIs/HIV and unintended pregnancies.
+(d) Abstinence before marriage is the best protection against STIs/HIV and unintended pregnancies.
 Casual sex can harm and hurt you and your loved ones.